Cannabis in Georgia (country): Reform

 Beginning in 2013 there were calls from various advocacy groups and opposition politicians to decriminalize cannabis, but the government remained opposed.
 In October 2015, the Constitutional Court of Georgia ruled that the norm of the country's Constitution about imprisonment for personal use of cannabis was "too strict" and needed to be relaxed.
 In December 2016, the Court further declared that imprisonment for use of small amounts of cannabis, as well as its purchase, retention, and production for personal use, was unconstitutional.

 On 30 July 2018, the Constitutional Court of Georgia ruled that "consumption of marijuana is an action protected by the right to free personality" and that "[Marijuana] can only harm the user's health, making that user him/herself responsible for the outcome.
 The responsibility for such actions does not cause dangerous consequences for the public."
 The ruling made legal the use and possession of cannabis in Georgia but kept in place penalties for cultivation and sale of the drug.
 Actions which also remain illegal include public consumption and use in the presence of children.

 Protests

 In May–June 2015, End the Drug War and June 2nd Movement organized protests in favor of decriminalization.

 In December 2016 the White Noise Movement held a protest outside the Parliament building calling for decriminalization of drugs, including cannabis.

 On New Year's Eve of 2016, Girchi Party activists planted cannabis plants in 84 pots in the party's Tbilisi headquarters, in defiance of Georgian drug policy.
 Georgian police officers arrived and confiscated the plants, but did not charge party members with any criminal offense.

 On 20 October 2018 Girchi Party activists held the Cannabis Legalization Festival in the downtown of Tbilisi protesting the new aim of Parliament to pass a bill restricting the consumption of cannabis.

+Cannabis culture

+Cannabis culture in Georgia, particularly among the Svans, remains a topic of speculation.
+Local rumors suggest that historically the Svans plied the stem fibers into cloth and rope, pressed the seeds for oil, and consumed cannabis-infused dishes, including Kubdari, Khachapuri and Pkhali.
+While some believe these practices vanished during the Soviet era, others think the Svans might still secretly indulge.

+Cannabis has a historical presence in Georgia, with evidence suggesting it has been cultivated in the region for at least 2,700 years.
+The plant was likely used for various purposes, including medicinal and possibly recreational.
+The isolated geography of Svaneti allowed the Svans to preserve ancient traditions, possibly including cannabis use.
+Insights from neighboring regions support the idea that cannabis was cultivated for domestic purposes and used for its psychoactive effects.
+Despite limited concrete evidence, the potential historical use of cannabis in Svan cuisine reflects a broader cultural and historical significance in the region.